jdmonin/JSettlers2/doc/Message-Sequences-for-Game-Actions.md

 ## Undo build or move piece

+Because the sequence sometimes includes messages from undoing side effects, it always ends with SOCGameState (although state is usually unchanged) as a marker.
+As with other types of sequences, sometimes that SOCGameState is followed by a SOCGameServerText.

 ### City (upgrade from settlement)

 - f3:SOCUndoPutPiece:game=g|playerNumber=3|pieceType=2|coord=45
 - all:SOCUndoPutPiece:game=g|playerNumber=3|pieceType=2|coord=45
 - all:SOCPlayerElements:game=g|playerNum=3|actionType=GAIN|e2=3,e4=2
+- all:SOCGameState:game=g|state=20

 ## Move piece (move ship)